Sajid05/Hospital-Management-System/README.md

 ● Admin :

-  ○ Create new departments and assign doctors
+  ○ Create new departments and assign doctors <br />
-  ○ Create, view, update, delete and search doctors and receptionists ○ View all patients
+  ○ Create, view, update, delete and search doctors and receptionists<br />
+  ○ View all patients

 ● Doctor :

-  ○ View assigned patients and their earlier medical histories ○ Prescribe patients
+  ○ View assigned patients and their earlier medical histories<br />
+  ○ Prescribe patients

 ● Receptionist :

-  ○ Assign patients to doctors
+  ○ Assign patients to doctors<br />
   ○ Ask patients if they had brought previous slips, if so, include those slip numbers
     in patient information and thus, doctors can view the previous medical history

 ● Patient / Visitor :

-○ View own slip by providing unique slip code
+○ View own slip by providing unique slip code<br />
 ○ Can search for doctors and see their degree, assigned department and room no

 ## Snippets